LasseAhhMann/lassekjelstrup.dk/_posts/2023-03-13-identify-if-you-are-using-run-as-accounts.md

 A **Run As Account** is basicly an application, so it is easy to replace.
 Instead of using the **Run As Account** simply register an application in Azure Active Directory and give it the access required for your automation to work.

 Then add a secret or a certificate and use the application for authentication instead.

-We have few tutorials, like [this one](/automation-app/azure-ad-integration/), that uses this approach for authentication.